 Browns Valley Health Center is the sole option we found in Browns Valley, Minnesota.
-With an A overall grade, we ranked this nursing home in the top 20 percent of all nursing homes in the United States.
+We awarded this nursing home an A overall grade, ranking it in the top 20 percent of all nursing homes in the United States.
 Based on our assessment, this nursing home is a no brainer for most people.
 If you scroll down, you can see this facility's category scores, which are also strong.

 Browns Valley Health Center

 Get pricing and details on Browns Valley senior living options.Get Pricing